unbound-tech/pycryptoki/docs/api.attributes.rst

 .. automodule:: pypkcs11.conversions
     :members:

-.. footer:: Please note that this document have been modified by Unbound Tech.
+.. footer:: Note that this document has been modified by Unbound Tech.